angwinner/gingersnap/README.md

 # gingersnap

-This repository contains sample code requested as a proficiencey demonstration by CodeFellows.
+This repository contains sample code requested as a proficiency demonstration by CodeFellows.